SharmaPrateek196/ComposeAnimationExamples/README.md

 # ComposeAnimationExamples

-## This repo has some Compose Animation practice with code
+## This repo has some Compose Animation practice examples with code

 ### 🌊 Spring-wave